khovsepyan/laraswag/README.md

 ## Installation

+Before use this package please install https://github.com/DarkaOnLine/L5-Swagger swagger for laravel :)

 The package can easily be installed by running `composer require hovsepyan/lara-autoswag` in your project's root folder.

 If you are running a version of Laravel < 5.5 also make sure you add `Hovsepyan\LaravelSwagger\SwaggerServiceProvider::class` to the `providers` array in `config/app.php`.